epoch365/DreadSpinner/README.md

 Or view the live but not always updated version at [dreadspinner.com](https://dreadspinner.com) (Why in the world am I actually paying to host this??).

+You can mute audio playback by clicking the little speaker button.

 The winning combos are:

 1. All three the same- 1x winnings (odds 1:9)